Kensington (Olympia) station: National Rail

 Additional services call at the station during the peak hours.
-During the late evenings, Mildmay line services run between Clapham Junction and Willesden Junction only.

 London Underground

 The District line of the London Underground operates a shuttle service to and from High Street Kensington every 20 minutes on weekends and public holidays or occasionally when an event takes place at the Olympia Exhibition Centre.
 A very limited weekday service runs to and from the station during the early mornings and late evenings.